RUCKBReasoning/text2sql-demo/README.md

 ```
 python -u app.py
 ```
-This action will start the web application.
+This action will start the web application, making it accessible at `http://your_ip:5000/chatbot`.
 Please note that user's history questions will be logged and can be accessed in the `data/history/history.sqlite` file.

 ## Support various languages 🧐
 Given that our model is predominantly trained on English text, integrating a translation API becomes essential for handling user's questions in languages other than English.